sufyaniitk/notes-on-proofwriting/N12_Induction.md

 \dfrac{a_{m+1}+\dots + a_{2m}}{m} \geq {^m}\sqrt{a_{m+1}\dots a_{2m}}
 $$

-Note the LHS.
+Note the LHS of both inequalities.
 Those are still positive reals.
 And the inequality holds for 2 variables (IH).
 Using it,

 $$
 \dfrac{\dfrac{a_1 + \dots + a_m}{m} + \dfrac{a_{m+1}+\dots + a_{2m}}{m}}{2} \geq \sqrt{{^m}\sqrt{a_1\dots a_m}\cdot {^m}\sqrt{a_{m+1}\dots a_{2m}}}